cyber-dojo/cyber-dojo/README.md

 ```

 # running a server on docker swarm
-This is currently in beta!
+This is exploratory only and may be dropped without notice.
 Follow [these instructions](https://blog.cyber-dojo.org/2014/09/setting-up-your-own-cyber-dojo-server.html)
 to install the `cyber-dojo` bash script and to prepare your server.
 ```bash